 Trap

-The first step to humanely capture feral cats is to trap them and house in a safe environment until they can be seen by a vet.
+The first step in the TNR program is to trap the feral cats in a humane way and to house them in a safe environment until they can be examined by a vet.
 We do this by setting up special trap cages, which are continuously monitored by our volunteers.

 Neuter

-Fertile female cats can have up to 20 kittens in a year - or over 300 offspring in just three years!
-This rapid growth in population has very negative effect on the well being of feral cats, which is why it is important to spay and neuter cats.
+Fertile female cats can have up to 20 kittens per year – that’s over 300 offspring in just three years!
+This rapid population growth has a very negative effect on the well-being of feral cats, which is why it is important to spay and neuter them.

 Return

-When the cats have been fixed and they have recovered, it is finally possible to return them to their home environment, where kind cat-loving people can make sure they have access to food at all times.
+Once the feral cats have been spayed or neutered and have recovered from their surgeries, illnesses and injuries, they are returned to their home territory where kind, cat-loving people will make sure they have access to food at all times.

 Not all cats are returned

-What started as a TNR program for feral cats has developed into rescuing strays and homeless cats from all kinds of situations.
+What started as just a TNR program for feral cats has developed into a comprehensive program for rescuing strays and homeless cats from all kinds of situations.

-We both rescue stray cats and accept cats that are surrendered to us from homes that have no other options.
-Older feral cats have also shown that they are quite happy being inside and have gotten used to the safety and warmth of a loving home.
+We not only rescue stray cats but also accept cats that are surrendered to us from homes that have no other options.
+Older feral cats have also shown that they are quite happy living indoors and quickly get used to the safety and warmth of a loving home.

-Here are a couple of ways to help our cause.
+Here are a few ways to help our cause

-Villingar (our volunteers) do all sorts of odd jobs for our cats, ranging from shifts at our shelters, to making vet appointments, driving cats to foster homes and fundraising for our medical fund.
+Our volunteers do all sorts of odd jobs for our cats, such as driving cats between vet appointments and foster homes, taking shifts at our shelters, and helping with fundraising for our medical fund.

 Foster

-Fosterhomes accept our cats into their homes until they are ready for their forever homes.
-Some cats need time to learn to trust, while others are just waiting to be adopted.
+Foster homes accept our cats into their care until they go to their forever homes.
+Some cats need time to learn to trust humans again, while others are just waiting to be adopted.

-Our organisation has grown immensely in the last 10 years, as there are so many feral and stray cats all around Iceland that need our help.
-Here below you can find information for all our chapters, ways to follow on social media and support with direct donations.
+Our organization has grown immensely in recent years, as there are so many feral and stray cats all around Iceland that need our help.
+There is great work being done all over the country.
+Below you can find information on all our regional departments, as well as how to follow them on social media and support them with direct donations.
+The ID number (kennitala) is the same as for the club: 710314-1790.

 Capital Region